Patrick-van-Halm/dv-multiplayer-mod/Readme.md

 | Map                     	| :x:                	|

 ## Contributing
-Pull requests/changes are welcome, Please open an issue first to discuss what you would like to change.
+Pull requests/changes are welcome, please open an issue first to discuss what you would like to change.

 Please make sure to test as appropriate.